yonasBSD/ternfs/README.md

 There's also `./build.sh ubuntu` which will do the same but in a Ubuntu container, and `./build.sh release` which will build outside docker, which means that you'll have to install some dependencies in the host machine.
 Both of these build options will have glibc as the only dynamically linked dependency.

 We use the Ubuntu-built version in production, mostly due to jemalloc not playing well with Alpine.
+It should be easy to produce a performant Alpine build, we just never had the need so far.

 ## Testing